djannot/spark-build/docs/kerberos.md

 # HDFS Kerberos

 Kerberos is an authentication system to allow Spark to retrieve and write data securely to a Kerberos-enabled HDFS cluster.
 As of Mesosphere Spark `2.2.0-2`, long-running jobs will renew their delegation tokens (authentication credentials).
 This section assumes you have previously set up a Kerberos-enabled HDFS cluster.
-For instruction on how to setup a secure HDFS cluster see the [HDFS documentation][http://example.com]

 ## Spark Installation